RLewis11769/RLewis11769/README.md

 Hi, I'm Rachel Lewis, a quick-learning, detail-oriented full stack web developer and software engineer from Tulsa, OK.

 I think having the right data is crucial for good decision-making, but there are so many questions: Has the information been gathered at all?
 Is it in a format that can be used and analyzed?
 Is it available to the people who need it?

 My goal is to provide answers and solutions.

 I try to write clean, well-organized code that anyone can dive straight into and any tools I put out are as accessible as possible.

-Check out some of my favorite technologies below!
+## Favorite Technologies

 ### Languages
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)